 NEET Important PYQ & Solutions: Physics | Chemistry | Biology | NEET PYQ's (2015-24)

 Concurrent Flow: Both solutions in the two tubes flow in the same direction.
-Provided that one tube starts with a concentration of 0% and the other with 100% concentration, by the time they reach the opposite end, the concentration in each tube will be approximately 50%.
+For example, if one tube starts with 0% concentration and the other with 100% concentration, at the time they will have reached the opposite ends, both tubes will have about 50% concentration.

 Since there is free exchange of substances between the tubes, by the time they reach the end, the solutions will have picked up a concentration equal to that in the other tube.